10 Symptoms of testicular cancer You Should Never Ignore

 In rare cases, testicular cancer can cause hormonal changes that lead to the enlargement or tenderness of the breast tissue, a condition known as gynecomastia.
 If you notice any changes in your breast tissue, it’s important to see a doctor for further evaluation.

-● Must Read: 10 Symptoms of bone cancer You Should Never Ignore
+● Must Read: 10 Symptoms of myocardial infarction You Should Never Ignore

 7. Dull Ache in the Lower Abdomen or Groin